Romain Gall

-Romain Gall (/ˈroʊmən ɡɔːl/ ROH-mən-_-GAWL; born January 31, 1995) is an American professional soccer player who plays for Malmö FF.
+Romain Gall (/ˈroʊmən ɡɔːl/ ROH-mən-_-GAWL; born January 31, 1995) is a professional soccer player who plays as a winger or attacking Midfielder.
+Born in France, he has played for the United States national team.

 Youth

 Gall was born in Paris, France, to a French father and a Senegalese mother.
 Gall moved to the United States with his family at the age of seven.
 The family settled in Herndon, Virginia, and Gall received his U.S. citizenship at fifteen.

 Gall played for the academy teams of D.C.
 United and Real Salt Lake before joining the academy of FC Lorient in 2011.
-Ranked as the #2 recruit in his class, he committed to playing college soccer for the University of Maryland, but instead opted to play with the reserves at Lorient.
+Ranked as the No. 2 recruit in his class, he committed to playing college soccer for the University of Maryland, but instead opted to play with the reserves at Lorient.

 Club career

 Gall signed with Major League Soccer in August 2014 and was allocated to the Columbus Crew via a weighted lottery.
 He made his professional debut in a 3–0 victory over the Houston Dynamo on August 23.
 He was loaned to the Austin Aztex in the United Soccer League, wearing the number 9.
 Gall was waived by Columbus in February 2016.